ericvicenti/leak/README.md

     --clean [do_clean]                Clean the feature branch and tags after release?
 Default [true] --clean-remote [do_clean_remote]  Clean the remote feature branch and tags after release?
 Default [true] --npm-publish [do_npm_publish]    Should publish npm module if package.json public=true?
-Default [true] --main-branch [branch]            Specify the 'master' branch which gets released to.
+Default [true] --main-branch [main_branch]       Specify the 'master' branch which gets released to.
 Default ['master'] --remote [remote]                 Specify the remote repo to use. 'false' for no remote actions.
 Default ['origin']

 ```